Invite others to collaborate in Pages on Mac

 Invite people to collaborate

-If the document isn’t stored in iCloud Drive, you see a prompt to move it there.
+If the document isn’t stored in iCloud Drive, a message prompts you to move it there.

 Click the “Who can access” pop-up menu, then choose an option:

-Only people you invite: Only people who sign in with an Apple ID can open the document.
-People don’t need to have an Apple ID before you invite them; however, they need to create one before they can open your shared document.
+People you invite: Only people you invite who sign in with their Apple ID can open the document.
+Recipients who don’t have an Apple ID need to create one before they can open your shared document.

 If you invite someone using an email address or phone number that isn’t associated with their Apple ID, they won’t be able to accept the invitation until they add the email address or phone number to their Apple ID.
 Instructions are provided when they tap or click the link in the invitation.